Karl Heinrich Christian Bartels

-Karl Heinrich Christian Bartels (25 September 1822 in Meilsdorf – 20 June 1878 in Kiel) was a German internist and pathologist, known for research of kidney disorders.
+Karl Heinrich Christian Bartels (1822 – 1878) was a German internist and pathologist, known for research of kidney disorders.

+Bartels was born on 25 September 1822 at Meilsdorf, Duchy of Holstein.

 He studied medicine and sciences at the universities of Kiel and Heidelberg, where he was influenced by the work of anatomist Jacob Henle.
 He served under surgeon Louis Stromeyer in the First Schleswig War, during which, he spent two months in Danish captivity.
 In 1851 he obtained his habilitation and worked as assistant to Friedrich Theodor von Frerichs at the University of Kiel.
 From 1853 he spent several months in Vienna, where he studied pathological anatomy and skin diseases.
 In 1859 he was named a professor of pathology and director of the clinic for medical pathology at Kiel.

+He died in June 1878 in Kiel.